-

 Drivers Ed Part 2: Behind-the-Wheel Instruction:

-- For a teen to enter the Graduated Licensing process, the North Carolina Division of Motor Vehicles (DMV) requires 30 hours of classroom instruction and 6 hours of behind-the-wheel instruction.
-Students may take Drivers Ed any time after the age of 14 ½.
-Students must be at least 14 ½ years old by the first day of the class that they are registered for.
+General Drivers Ed Information: ● For a teen to enter the Graduated Licensing process, the North Carolina Division of Motor Vehicles (DMV) requires 30 hours of classroom instruction and 6 hours of behind-the-wheel instruction – both of these must be met in order for Drivers Ed to be completed.
+Teens must be at least 14 ½ years old by the first day of the class that they are registered for.

-- There are no academic requirements to take the Driver Education class.
+● There are no academic requirements to take the Driver Education class.
 There are specific academic requirements to apply for a permit or license at the NC DMV after finishing the class.

 Edward Tharrington